wvlet/airframe/docs/airframe-rx.md

 // <div>count: 2</div>
 ```

 `Rx[A]` represents a reactive component which will be updated if there is any change in its upstream operators.
-In this example, we are chaining an action (map operator) based on the current state of `counter` variable.
+In this example, we are chaining actions (map operator, etc.) based on the current state of `counter` variable.
 These actions are observing the state of the variable, and if the `counter` variable is updated, the registered actions will be triggered. [airframe-http-rx](airframe-http-rx.md) uses this pattern a lot to build flexible UI code in [Scala.js](https://www.scala-js.org), which will be compiled to JavaScripts so that we can use Scala for web browsers.

 ### Backend Programming